Information for Prospective Students in the BPG Program

 A PSM degree in Biomarkers and Diagnostics is now available at the University of Toledo.
 This new and exciting graduate degree provides advanced training in science and business skills in approximately 18 months, without an MBA or PhD.
 Students are exposed to current, cutting edge topics, such as, genetics, molecular biology, protein structure, along with business skills and leadership development.

-Click here to view complete details in HTML format.
+Click here to view UT's PSM webpage.
+For additional information, also see complete details in HTML format.
 The Professional Science Master's National website can be found here.

 LINKS TO BIOINFORMATICS PhD PROGRAMS